• Home

 Are the chickens noisy/smelly?

-Currently it is against bylaw to keep chickens inside the city limits but there is no bylaw for visiting chickens.
-These chickens do not spend the night inside the city.
-If you are worried about your neighbors we encourage you to talk to them prior to our visit to assuage any worries they may have and let them know what to expect.
+Calgary has changed the bylaw to keep chickens inside the city limits!
+We are excited for this but the process is still very new and doesn't cover our visits.
+These chickens do not spend the night inside the city at your location so you should have no issue whatsoever with bylaw.
+If you are worried about your neighbors we encourage you to talk to them prior to our visit to assuage any issues they may have and let them know what to expect.
 Our chickens are not noisy, and are quick at their work, and will not be there long enough to make your yard smelly.
 Most do not notice they were there (except for the lack of pests) by the next day.
 You can also spray down the area they were in after to wash in the droppings and dissuade flies.

 Will the chickens eat my garden?

-Although chickens do eat pretty much anything, they will definitely focus on bugs before produce.
+Although chickens do eat pretty much anything, they do seem to focus on bugs before produce.
 If you are worried about a wayward peck or have high value treats like berries that you want to keep protected then you can cover them with a sheet and the chickens will ignore them.
+We recommend that seedlings be around 2 inches minimum or be covered.
+The chickens can still scratch into the soil and do some damage so areas with freshly planted seeds should be covered also.

 What are you doing to prevent COVID spread?

 Because this is a family business we take this seriously also.
-We will remain outside, and we will wear a mask whenever possible, and we encourage you to do so if you would like.
-We get asymptomatic testing monthly.
+We will remain outside unless we need to use the bathroom, and we will wear a mask whenever needed, and we encourage you to do so if you would like.
 We will NEVER come to an appointment with symptoms and encourage you to reschedule at no cost at ANYTIME if anyone in your family has symptoms as well.
+Me, my employees, and my children when possible are fully vaccinated.

 Please feel free to contact us directly if you have any further questions!